Varroa mite

 Varroa destructor is not established in Australia.

-Varroa jacobsoni do not normally reproduce on European honey bees; however, they have recently been observed reproducing on European honey bees at some overseas locations, raising concerns that the same may happen in Australia.
+Varroa jacobsoni do not normally reproduce on European honey bees, however, they have recently been observed reproducing on European honey bees at some overseas locations.
+To date there is no evidence to suggest V. jacobsoni has been reproducing on European honey bees at the Port of Brisbane.

 The movement of any of the following carriers could spread varroa mite across the country: